-This document is an ATIS standard that describes a framework leveraging the SHAKEN model specified in ATIS-1000074.v002 [Ref 2] to cryptographically sign and verify the SIP RPH field of NS/EP Priority Service calls with the “ets” and/or “wps” namespace parameters, using the “rph” PASSporT extension defined in IETF RFC 8443 [Ref 8].
+This document is an ATIS standard that describes a framework leveraging the SHAKEN model specified in ATIS-1000074 [Ref 2] to cryptographically sign and verify the SIP RPH field of NS/EP Priority Service calls with the “ets” and/or “wps” namespace parameters, using the “rph” PASSporT extension defined in IETF RFC 8443 [Ref 8].

 The framework specified in this standard can be used to support a trust mechanism for the SIP RPH field of NS/EP Priority Service calls crossing IPNNI boundaries.
-The basic concept of the framework involves the following;
+The basic concept of the framework involves the following:

 Origination - Secure Telephone Identity Authentication Service (STI-AS) for RPH: The originating NS/EP Service Provider cryptographically signs the RPH in the initial SIP INVITE request message of an authorized NS/EP Priority Service call (e.g., WPS, GETS or NGN-PS call) using the “rph” PASSporT extension defined in IETF RFC 8443 [Ref 8] and includes a SIP Identity header before it is sent across an IPNNI boundary.
 The originating NS/EP Service Provider may also cryptographically sign the RPH in a SIP re-INVITE when the “ets” and/or “wps” namespace parameters are included in an existing SIP dialogue for the first time for an authorized NS/EP Priority Service call.
 The SIP RPH signing is only performed for authorized NS/EP Priority Service calls by an authenticating NS/EP Service Provider (i.e., NS/EP Service Provider performing GETS or WPS authorization of the NS/EP Service User).